 - More Attractive Appearance

 Composite decking has come on leaps and bounds, so it doesn’t possess the same cheap, inexpensive appearance it used to.
 That said, it still fails to replicate the natural warmth and authenticity of genuine timber.
-Your deck should be a statement piece, and any artificial materials will stand out.
-Small wonder genuine timber remains the premium choice.
+When designing a deck, the desire for a standout, statement piece often leans towards the enduring appeal of genuine timber.
+Artificial materials may lack the authentic aesthetic that timber brings to outdoor spaces.
+Genuine timber, with its natural beauty and unique character, continues to be the premium choice for those seeking a deck that not only blends harmoniously with the environment but also makes a lasting visual impression.

 - Harder to Scratch and Stain